PrestonTGarcia/PrestonTGarcia.github.io/projects/DSGCAI.md

   <img class="ui image" src="../images/xgresults.png">
 </div>

-Machine learning models are created to estimate trends created by data.
-One type of problem that machine learning models can be applied to is classification, where you try to predict from a certain group of options.
-Many different models are possible to be used in these classification problems, such as logistic regression, random forests, xgboost, and neural networks.
-In this project, I optimized the hyperparameters for each of these machine learning models and compared their AUC score as well as their accuracies and confusion matrices.
+Decentral Smart Grid Control (DSGC) is a strategy used with electrical grids to classify whether an electrical grid is stable or unstable.
+AI is often used as a tool to reduce costs in this strategy.
+In this project, I optimized the hyperparameters for logistic regression, random forests, xgboost, and neural network models with this goal in mind.

 [Sklearn](https://scikit-learn.org/stable/) was used to create the logistic regression and random forest models, and the [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) module was used to optimize hyperparameters for each model except neural network.
 [Xgboost](https://xgboost.readthedocs.io/en/stable/python/python_api.html) was another model used, and to optimize neural networks hand tuning with a manual grid search was used with [Keras](https://keras.io/) to build the neural network.
 [Matplotlib](https://matplotlib.org/) was also used for the data analysis earlier in the notebook.